 We offer our parters a fully stocked Seed Library, when they join the Minogin Gitiganis society.
-Hosting a diverse array of Indigenous and settler species, these libraries support young and old learners and growers.
+Hosting a diverse array of Indigenous and settler species, these libraries support growers of all ages and experience.

 We source seeds from many generous seed donations and ethical suppliers including Urban Harvest.